Lexi-BU/lexi/_sources/index.rst.txt

 .. _LEXI: https://lexi-bu.github.io/

 LEXI is a Python package for the analysis of data from the `LEXI`_ imager aboard the Blue Ghost Mission by FireFly Aerospace.
-The package provides tools for the analysis of cdf files that we receive from the `LEXI`_ imager.
+The package provides functions for the analysis of cdf files that we receive from the `LEXI`_ imager.

 The package is developed by the LEXI team at Boston University and is open-source.
 The source code is